mcinglis/c-style/readme.md

 # C Style

 This document describes what I consider good C. I've found these rules to be beneficial for *me*, in the domains *I* work in.
 Some rules are as trivial as style, while others are more intricate.
 Some rules I adhere to religiously, and others I use as a guideline.
-I prioritize correctness, readability, simplicity and maintainability over speed, because:
+I prioritize correctness, readability, simplicity and maintainability over speed and backwards-compatibility, because:

 * [premature optimization is the root of all evil](http://c2.com/cgi/wiki?PrematureOptimization)
 * compilers are generally better at optimizing than humans, and they're only going to get better
+* backwards compatibility holds everyone back, and we should move forward if we can (if *you* can't, that's OK!)

 **Write correct, readable, simple and maintainable software, and tune it when you're done**, with benchmarks to identify the choke points.
 Also, modern compilers *will* change computational complexities.
 Simplicity can often lead you to the best solution anyway: it's easier to write a linked list than it is to get an array to grow, but it's harder to index a list than it is to index an array.